AmarGwari/Verilog-Implementation-of-a-2-stage-pipelined-sequential-800X600-image-sharpening-module/README.md

 We work with a Black and White photo here.
 The size of it should be 800 columns and 600 rows.

 ### Reading Image
-Image is read using MATLAB code given above.
+Image is read using MATLAB code **'WriteToTxt.m'** given above.
 Hexadecimal values are used.

 ### Processing the Data